kaigan94/kaigan94/README.md

 - 👋 Hi, I’m Kaigan! - A fullstack student based in Lund, Sweden.
-- 👀 I’m interested in programming, music, gaming, books, fantasy and tattoos
+- 👀 I’m interested in programming, music, gaming, books, coffee, fantasy and tattoos
 - 🌱 I’m currently learning programming, specifically JavaScript, HTML and CSS
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me -> https://www.kaiganhome.se/ or kaigan.codes@aol.com